About the Gulf Research Program

 Goal 3: Advance understanding of the Gulf of Mexico region as a dynamic system with complex, interconnecting human and environmental systems, functions, and processes to inform the protection and restoration of ecosystem services.

 The Program will fund studies, projects, and other activities using three broad approaches specified in the legal settlements: research and development, education and training, and environmental monitoring.

 How is the Program operating?

 In 2013, the NAS appointed a group of 25 volunteers to develop a strategic vision for the program.
-Elements of this strategic vision are outlined here, and the entire document will be available at www.nas.edu/gulf (after Sept.
-15, 2014).
+Elements of this strategic vision are outlined here, and the entire document is available at www.nas.edu/gulf.
 In fall 2014, Program oversight transitions from the original Advisory Group to a newly appointed Advisory Board charged with implementing the Program’s vision.